andycamguy/To-do-list-project/to-do-list/pseudocode.md

 ```
 function createItem()
 {
-   - when input is put inside the input space, it is held and creates the output as a new item
+   - when input is put inside the input space, it is held and creates the output as a new item, press enter to finish the input
-   - invoke the makeUnique function
+   - when enter key is pressed, invoke the makeUnique function
 }

+function readandUpdate{
+after id is made within the array, update the dom in the correct order based on time of creation
+}

 function makeUnique()
 {
     when item is created, assign a number based on a sequence that is completely unique
     move the id into an array tracking all the id's of the items
 }
+function addTask()
+{
+when a button is pressed, adds the input prompt for the createItem function to be invoked later if there isn't one already
+}
+function softDeleteItem
+{
+if the task state is complete, remove it from the list, BUT KEEP ITS ID

+}

+function completeItem(){
+upon eventlisten, if task is not complete, make complete. if complete, undo the state to not-complete
+}
+function remainingItems()
+{
+return all items that are not complete
+}
 ```
 Question: How in the world do I do that?
 Justin suggested using the epoch or a timestamp to catch when it was posted
 // Date.now in js could be an option
 //https://dev.to/rahmanfadhil/how-to-generate-unique-id-in-javascript-1b13

+## Object-Oriented Programming